LEARNAcademy/syllabus/js_intermediate/05js_class_inheritance.md

 1. **Story**: As a programmer, I can make a car.
 - Write a variable called myCar which is an instance of the class Car

+2. **Story**: As a programmer, I can give my car a model on initialization.
+- The model for the car class can be "generic car"

+3. **Story**: As a programmer, I can give my car a year on initialization.
+- The year for the car class can be "myCar year"

-2. **Story**:	As a programmer, I can tell how many wheels myCar has.
+4. **Story**:	As a programmer, I can tell how many wheels myCar has.
-- calling a method named wheels will return 4
+- Calling the method wheels will return 4

-3. **Story**:	As a programmer, I can make a Tesla car.
+4. **Story**:	As a programmer, I can make a Tesla car.
 - class Tesla inherits from class Car
-- create an object called sThree which is a instance of class Tesla
+- create an object called myTesla which is a instance of class Tesla

+5. **Story**: As a programmer, I can give my Tesla a model on initialization.
+- The model can be inherited from the parent class Car by passing the model through the constructor() and super() on the child class

+6. **Story**: As a programmer, I can give my Tesla a year on initialization.
+- The year can be inherited from the parent class Car by passing the year through the constructor() and super() on the child class

-4. **Story**:	As a programmer, I can make a Toyota car.
+7. **Story**:	As a programmer, I can make a Toyota car.
 - class Toyota inherits from class Car
-- create an object called fourRunner which is a instance of class Tesla
+- create an object called myToyota which is a instance of class Toyota

+8. **Story**: As a programmer, I can give my Toyota a model on initialization.
+- The model can be inherited from the parent class Car by passing the model through the constructor() and super() on the child class

+9. **Story**: As a programmer, I can give my Toyota a year on initialization.
+- The year can be inherited from the parent class Car by passing the year through the constructor() and super() on the child class

-5. **Story**:	As a programmer, I can make a BMW car.
+10. **Story**:	As a programmer, I can make a Volkswagen car.
-- class BMW inherits from class Car
+- class Volkswagen inherits from class Car
-- create an object called myBMW which is a instance of class BMW
+- create an object called myVolkswagen which is a instance of class Volkswagen

-6. **Story**:	As a programmer, I can tell which model year a vehicle is from.
-Model years never change.
+11. **Story**: As a programmer, I can give my Volkswagen a model on initialization.
-**Hint**:	Make model year part of the initialization.
+- The model can be inherited from the parent class Car by passing the model through the constructor() and super() on the child class

-7. **Story**:	As a programmer, I can turn on and off the lights on a given Car.
+12. **Story**: As a programmer, I can give my Volkswagen a year on initialization.
-**Hint**:	Create method(s) to allow programmer to turn lights on and off.
-Which class are the methods in?
+- The year can be inherited from the parent class Car by passing the year through the constructor() and super() on the child class

-8. **Story**:	As a programmer, I can determine if the lights are on or off.
+13. **Story**: As a programmer, I can give all my cars a lights property.
 Lights start in the off position.

+14. **Story**: As a programmer, I can turn the lights in all my cars on and off.

-9. **Story**:  As a programmer, I can signal left and right.
-Turn signals starts off.
+15. **Story**:  As a programmer, I can give all my cars a signal property.
+Turn signal starts in the off position.

-10. **Story**:	As a programmer, I can determine the speed of a car.
-Speed starts at 0 km/h.
+16. **Story**:	As a programmer, I can determine the speed of a car.
+Speed starts at 0 mph.

-11. **Story**:	As a programmer, I can speed my Teslas up by 10 per acceleration.
+17. **Story**:	As a programmer, I can speed my Tesla up by 10 per acceleration.

-12. **Story**:	As a programmer, I can slow my Teslas down by 7 per braking.
+18. **Story**:	As a programmer, I can slow my Tesla down by 7 per braking.

-13. **Story**:	As a programmer, I can speed my Tatas up by 2 per acceleration.
+19. **Story**:	As a programmer, I can speed my Toyota up by 5 per acceleration.

-14. **Story**:	As a programmer, I can slow my Tatas down by 1.25 per braking.
+20. **Story**:	As a programmer, I can slow my Toyota down by 2 per braking.

-15. **Story**:	As a programmer, I can speed my Toyotas up by 7 per acceleration.
+21. **Story**:	As a programmer, I can speed my Volkswagen up by 7 per acceleration.

-16. **Story**:	As a programmer, I can slow my Toyotas down by 5 per braking.
+22. **Story**:	As a programmer, I can slow my Volkswagen down by 5 per braking.

-17. **Story**:  As a programmer, I can call upon a car to tell me all it's information.
+23. **Story**:  As a programmer, I can call upon a carInfo method that will tell me all the information about a car.
-**Hint**:   Implement `carInfo` method on one or more classes.
-You can call a super class's `carInfo` with `super`.

-### STRETCH Challenges

-18. **Story**:	As a programmer, I can keep a collection of two of each kind of vehicle, all from different years.
-**Hint**:	Create two of each vehicles, all from different model years, and put them into an Array.

-19. **Story**:	As a programmer, I can sort my collection of cars based on model year.

-20. **Story**:	As a programmer, I can sort my collection of cars based on model.
-**Hint**:	Sort based on class name.

-**Story**:	As a programmer, I can sort my collection of cars based on model and then year.
+- The method can be created in the parent class and accessed by all child classes

 [Go to next lesson: React Intro](../react/01react_intro_to_react.md)